mosafwat/analysis-fe-challenge/README.md

 ## Requirements

-- Use Angular, TypeScript and Chart.js.
+- Use Angular, TypeScript and Chart.js(or any other chart libraries).
 - Good unit-test cases is required to secure the code.
 Bonus if E2E testing is implemented.
-- Store the data centrally by using any state-management library of your choice (EX: NgRx).
 - The project should be performant and scalable.
-Try to follow best pratices in areas such as project structure, linting, documentation, components structure, layering, modularity.
+Try to follow best pratices in areas such as project structure, responsive web design, linting, documentation, components structure, layering, modularity.
 - Bonus points:
     - Implement a toggle to switch on/off dark mode.
     - Multi-lingual support.
+    - Store the data centrally by using any state-management library of your choice (EX: NgRx).

 Note: The spec is vague on purpose.
 Please document in a separate markdown file any decisions you've made indicating your analysis and the justification for your choice.
 That documentation will be considered as part of the assessment.